youqiangao/wmmd/README.md

 ### Motivation

-The technique of word embedding is widely used in NLP to represent words as numerical vectors in textual datasets.
-However, the estimation of word embedding may suffer from severe overfitting due to the huge variety of words.

-The word clouds show significant differences in the most common words between the "sports" and "business" categories in the BBC News dataset.
+The following word clouds show significant differences in the most common words between the "sports" and "business" categories in the BBC News dataset.
 Given the word-level distribution discrepancy in the dataset, a good word embedding should result in numerical word representations that maintain the word-level distribution discrepancy.

 <p align="center">
     <img src="figures/bbc-word-dist-diff.jpg" width="70%" />